ed3899/cloud-dev/README.md

 1. Download the binary according to your operative system and architecture.
 2. Add the `kumo.exe` binary to your PATH
-3. Create a new dir and a `kumo.config.yaml` file
+3. Create a new dir and a `kumo.config.yaml` file (For now we are only compatible with AWS)

     ```yaml
       Cloud: aws